electric-sql/pglite/docs/examples.md

 - <a href="./examples/worker.html" target="_blank">Multi Tab Worker</a><br>
   Demonstration of the multi tab worker, enabling multiple browser tabs to share a PGlite database.

+- <a href="https://nextjs-boilerplate.com" target="_blank">Next.js</a><br>
+  An example showing an alternative to Docker for local development using Next.js and PGlite.